EspiusEdwards/COS30019---Robot-Navigation-Problem/README.md

-# COS30019 - Robot Navigation Problem
+# Path graph finding navigation

 ## Introduction
 This repository contains a Python application that focuses on solving the Robot Navigation problem using various search algorithms.
 The Robot Navigation problem involves finding the optimal path for a robot in an NxM grid with obstacles, from its starting position to one or more predetermined goals.
 The application also includes a Graphical User Interface (GUI) to visualize the robot's path-finding progress in real-time.